DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/05-Numerical-Data.md

 ## Numerical Data

-This lesson introduces techniques for exploring and summarizing numerical variables.
-The `email50` and `mlb` data sets from the **openintro** package and a subset of `county_complete` from **usdata** provide rich opportunities for examples.
+This chapter introduces techniques for exploring and summarizing numerical variables.
+The `email50` and `mlb` data sets from the **openintro** package and a subset of `county_complete` from the **usdata** package provide rich opportunities for examples.
 Recall that outcomes of numerical variables are numbers on which it is reasonable to perform basic arithmetic operations.
 For example, the `pop2010` variable, which represents the population of counties in 2010, is numerical since we can sensibly discuss the difference or ratio of the populations in two counties.
 On the other hand, area codes and zip codes are not numerical.

 ### Scatterplots for paired data